unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

      append vfio_iommu_type1.allow_unsafe_interrupts=1 initrd=/bzroot
      ```

-   - Only use this if you fully trust your VM guests.
+   - Only use this if you fully trust your %%VM|vm%% guests.

 :::note
-For detailed IOMMU group explanations, see [Alex Williamson’s blog](http://vfio.blogspot.com/2014/08/iommu-groups-inside-and-out.html).
+For detailed %%IOMMU|iommu%% group explanations, see [Alex Williamson’s blog](http://vfio.blogspot.com/2014/08/iommu-groups-inside-and-out.html).
 :::

 </details>